fredrikburmester/fredrikburmester-express/README.md

 ## Info

 This website was built with [Node](https://nodejs.org/en/) and [Express](https://expressjs.com/) in the backend, with [Pug](https://github.com/pugjs/pug) in the frontend.

+### Lazy-loaing

+This websites supports Lazy-loading in all modern browsern, both in the gallery **and** in the Lightbox.
+This drastically reduces network load since some galleries contain more than 200 images.

+### Lightbox

+The Lightbox lazy-loads one image in advance and support left-right swiping on mobile and desktop.

+### Hosting

 This website is hosted on my own local server with Nginx as the webproxy, which is also serving all static files.

 This website auto-updates from the github master every 15 minutes with a cronjob.
 This makes it really easy for me to deploy updates.
 Before updating the master i push to the dev branch and check that everything is working before merging with the master.